NaturalSelectionLabs/Unidata/docs/guide/notes/Ethereum-NFT-Activity.md

 [Ethereum NFT](https://ethereum.org/en/nft/) is a kind of token on Ethereum with a chaotic specification.
 They can be normalized through Unidata now.

-You can initialize with `ipfsGateway` to get potentially faster response or higher stability.
+You can initialize with `ipfsGateway` to potentially get a faster response or higher stability.

 ## API